Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 -

-Activate the transfer and wait until its status switches to Completed.
+Activate the transfer and wait for its status to change to Completed.

 Test the transfer